Dygear/PRISM/docs/admin_api.md

 The group cache scores all information about current groups.
 It is designed to be quite static, and thus modifying groups in memory is not very flexible.
 Groups have a few important properties:

-* Add Flags: These are flags added to any user who inherits the group.
+* **Add Flags**: These are flags added to any user who inherits the group.
-* Immunity: Specifies rules for which admins cannot target this group.
+* **Immunity**: Specifies rules for which admins cannot target this group.
-* Immunity Level: If a user inheriting the group has a lower immunity level than this number, they inherit the new higher value from the group.
+* **Immunity Level**: If a user inheriting the group has a lower immunity level than this number, they inherit the new higher value from the group.
-* Specific: Immunity from a list of specific groups.
+* **Specific**: Immunity from a list of specific groups.

 ### Writing/Appending